Sewing Machine Motor

 2. Bobbin and shuttle mechanism

-Usually, the shuttle and the loop making stitches out of the needle thread have to turn relatively fast than the needle.
+Usually, the shuttle and the loop making stitches out of the needle thread have to turn relatively faster than the needle.

-To achieve this, the shaft turns the shuttle in a faster spins.
-This is employed using gears or pulleys that are usually wrapped around the wheels that can be in different sizes.
+To achieve this, the shaft turns the shuttle faster.
+This is employed using gears or pulleys that are usually wrapped around the wheels, which can be different sizes.

 3. Feed-dog mechanism

 This is another mechanism inside the sewing machine motor.
-The feed dog moves the fabric through the machine at a constant speed, guaranteeing the same length of stitches.
-It moves up and in the meantime advances, which is done by two interconnected mechanisms driven by the primary shaft.
+The feed dog constantly moves the fabric through the machine, guaranteeing the same length of stitches.
+It moves up and, in the meantime, advances, which is done by two interconnected mechanisms driven by the primary shaft.

 Final Verdict

 This is how the sewing machine motor works.
-However, today’s machines accompany work in PCs and the small screen shows that guarantee smoother activity.
-These PCs can control various types of motors thus control how to move the needle bar, feed the dog, and tensioning circuit.
+However, today’s machines accompany work in PCs, and the small screen shows guarantee smoother activity.
+These PCs can control various motors, thus controlling how to move the needle bar, feed the dog, and tension the tensioning circuit.
 Some of these machines can produce uncomplicated or increasingly tangled weave patterns because they have a fully mechanized work area that holds the erect fabric under the needle.